图样图森破

 Too young, too simple, sometimes naive

 This phrase is a phonetic parody of "too young, too simple, sometimes naive" — the memorable English words Jiang Zemin used in 2000 to scold a Hong Kong reporter he found impertinent.
-Chinese netizens transliterated it into nonsense Chinese characters that sound vaguely similar, turning it into a playful insult for anyone who seems hopelessly naive or out of their depth.
+Emerging around 2014, chinese netizens transliterated it into nonsense Chinese characters that sound vaguely similar, turning it into a playful insult for anyone who seems hopelessly naive or out of their depth.
 It's the internet's way of saying "sweetie, you have a lot to learn."

 Cultural Context